 Donna Figurski 55:51

 But it wasn’t catchy.
 You know, I mean, it stated it, but it wasn’t catchy.
 And so when I was writing the book, there is a line in the book, saying that David is a prisoner without bars, basically, because of his disabilities.
 And the fact that he cannot leave our house without me.

 Donna Figurski 56:12

 He can’t walk down to get the mail, because of the uneven sidewalk or the little slope in the driveway, because he has such difficulty with his balance.
-So I wrote that he was a prisoner without bars, then I was at a writing conference some years ago, I guess it was actually 2013 when we moved to Arizona.
+So I wrote that he was a prisoner without bars, and then I was at a writing conference some years ago, I guess it was 2013 when we moved to Arizona.

 Donna Figurski 56:34

 And I talked to an agent, and she looked at me, and she, you know, once I explained the book to her a little bit, she said, No, this book is Prisoners Without Bars.
 And I said, No, no, no, no, no, this is about David.
 It’s not my book.
 It’s all about David.
 And she said, No, this book is about you.
 And I said, No, it’s not, you know, and here I am arguing with an agent, you know.